Balancing work with skiing and snowboarding | Trying out workcation in Minamiuonuma

 The reason why we chose Ishiuchi Maruyama as our base out of the many ski resorts in Minamiuonuma is

-・The slopes are vast and varied.
-(13 lifts, the longest run is 4km, and the ski area is 236 hectares)
+- The slopes are vast and offer a wide variety of terrain.
+(13 lifts, longest run of 4km, skiable area of 236 hectares)

-・The night skiing area is large, so you can enjoy it to the fullest at night.
+- The large night skiing area allows you to fully enjoy the resort even at night.

 Ishiuchi Maruyama is one of the largest ski resorts along the Kan'etsu Expressway, and as such, it offers a wide variety of courses that can be enjoyed by anyone, regardless of who you are with

-Unfortunately, it was cloudy that day, but I could still picture the magnificent scenery in my mind.
+Unfortunately, it was a cloudy day, but I imagined the magnificent scenery in my mind.

-The world's most advanced combilift.
-The gondola and lift are on the same overhead wire.
+The world's most advanced combination lift.
+The gondola and lift run on the same cable.

 The gondola can carry 10 people, and the lift can carry 6 people.

-Beyond the summit is a connecting course to GALA Yuzawa.
+Beyond the mountaintop is a connecting course to GALA Yuzawa.

-Beyond GALA Yuzawa is connected to Yuzawa Kogen, which
+Beyond GALA Yuzawa is a link to Yuzawa Plateau,

-There are three tree run areas within the site, and
+There are three tree run areas within the resort, and

-On snowy days, it's the best feeling to ski.
+On snowy days, it's the perfect place to ski.

-After skiing in the morning, it's time to work in the afternoon.
-The hotel where I'm staying, La Famille Nakakaku, is equipped with high-speed Wi-Fi, so I can get work done anywhere in the hotel.
-I concentrate on my work here until the evening.
+After skiing all morning, the afternoon is dedicated to working.
+La Famille Nakazumi, where I'm staying, has high-speed Wi-Fi, so I can get work done anywhere in the building.
+I concentrate on work here until the evening.

-At Ishiuchi Maruyama, there are accommodations scattered halfway up the slopes, such as Ishiuchi Ski Center and Mont Blanc, so I can stay there and do a workation.
-I can ski on the first track every day and experience the extraordinary experience of living on a snowy mountain.
+At Ishiuchi Maruyama, there are accommodations scattered halfway up the slopes, such as Ishiuchi Ski Center and Mont Blanc, so it's also possible to stay there and do a workation.
+You can ski the first tracks every day and experience the extraordinary feeling of living on top of a snow-covered mountain.

 Since I have the chance, I decided to work in a restaurant with a view of the slopes.
 When I get tired, I can just look up and be soothed by the snowy landscape in front of me, so I can always work in a relaxed state